JoshLore/TheCodingNetwork-API/README.md

 Built with Node.js for a RESTful API running on MongoDB.
 Front-end built with React.
 Deployed on DigitalOcean.

 ## Website
-  Visit a working model: [TheCoding.Netork](https://thecoding.network/)
+  Visit the working model: [TheCoding.Network](https://thecoding.network/)

 ## Author
   - Joshua Kelley